ThreadCloud SOPs

 1. Open the receiving page — Order → Receiving tab

-3. Save — FX rate locks the first time you save
+3. Confirm Receiving — the FX rate locks the first time you confirm

 5. Apply labels to the physical items